Table of Contents

 - Pain medication and physical therapy are essential in the first few weeks.
 A home workout routine, in conjunction with pain medicine, can be put together by your physical therapist and surgeon.
 With both of these in place, you will certainly be on the right path toward healing.

-- Take a blood thinner to prevent blood clots, avoid sitting for long periods of time, and wear compression stockings following surgery.
+- Take a blood thinner to prevent blood clots, avoid sitting for long periods, and wear compression stockings following surgery.

 - Lastly, maintain an active lifestyle overall.
 This will help improve recovery time and reduce the risk of complications